 My name is David Chapman.
-I have been an Aro apprentice since 1997.
-I am quite knowledgeable about Aro and related Buddhist lineages, and will do my best to write carefully and accurately.
-However, I am not ordained, am not a teacher, and have no particular role in Aro other than as one of the team that maintains the Aro web sites.
+I have been a student of the Aro gTér lineage since 1997.
+I am quite knowledgeable about it and related Buddhist lineages, and will do my best to write carefully and accurately.
+However, I am not ordained, am not a teacher, and have no particular role in the Aro lineage other than as one of the team that maintains the Aro web sites.

 I was educated, and have worked, as a scientist, engineer, and businessman.
 Those disciplines teach one to ask skeptical questions: